arman1211/TypeScript-Assignment1/README.md

 ---

-# TypeScript: How does TypeScript help in improving code quality and project maintainability?
+# How does TypeScript help in improving code quality and project maintainability?

 Imagine writing a 100-page novel with no spell check, no grammar suggestions, and no idea if your characters are behaving the way they should. 😰
 That’s what writing JavaScript can feel like sometimes — powerful, but risky.